axhse/password-checker/storage/README.md

 The package implements a file storage for password leak records provided by [HaveIBeenPwned](https://haveibeenpwned.com/).
 There are two implementations available:
-1. `TextPwnedStorage` - stores ranges in separate text files for each prefix
+1. `TextPwnedStorage` - stores ranges in 1048576 separated by prefix text files
-2. `BinaryPwnedStorage` - stores records in optimized by memory binary format, but prepares its data slower during revision
+2. `BinaryPwnedStorage` - stores records in optimized by memory binary format

+`BinaryPwnedStorage` uses 40-50% less memory compared to `TextPwnedStorage`, but updates about 10-20% slower

 ## Usage